garvazsof/BlockChain/docs/README.md

-# BlockChain
+# BlockChain - GarVazSof

-Personal site and repo for Blockchain development
+Luis Garcia's Personal site and repo for Blockchain development, research and collaboration